-- Our in-depth how-to content is offered in several ways: Family Tree Magazine; Family Tree Books and other genealogy-focused products available through our online shop; Family Tree University online courses, webinars and virtual conferences; and a rich library of invaluable reference content available via our Family Tree Premium website subscription.
+- Our in-depth how-to content is offered in several ways: Family Tree Magazine; genealogy-focused products available through our online shop; Family Tree University online courses, webinars and virtual conferences; and a rich library of invaluable reference content available via our Family Tree Premium website subscription.

 - Our Family Tree website also features monthly podcasts, a weekly newsletter, blogs, a special section for kids and more.

 - Family Tree University is the online education program from the publishers of Family Tree Magazine.
 We make genealogy education rewarding and fun for family history hobbyists of all experience and skill levels.